age-series/ElectricalAge/README.md

 Electrical Age (ELN) is a Minecraft Mod offering the ability to perform large-scale in-game electrical simulations.

 Look at the official project website [electrical-age.net](https://electrical-age.net/) and [the Wiki](http://wiki.electrical-age.net/) to get general information.
+More dedicated documentation on the way soon!

-This is a fork of Electrical Age, maintained by Jared Dunbar (jrddunbr) and Graham Nothup (Grissess), with the intent to add features and push for active development, which is incorporated back into the main distribution as they see fit.
+This is a fork of Electrical Age maintained by Jared Dunbar (jrddunbr), with the intent to add features and push for active development.
+It includes all the features from the [upstream Electrical Age repository](https://github.com/Electrical-Age/ElectricalAge/).

 ## How to get started

 **ElectricalAge is Minecraft 1.7.10 compatible only.
-Forge is needed.**
+Forge build 1614 is needed.**

 1. Visit the [releases](https://github.com/jrddunbr/ElectricalAge/releases) page on GitHub for the latest stable build.